The Black Bird

-The Black Bird is a 1975 comedy film written and directed by David Giler and starring George Segal and Stéphane Audran.
+The Black Bird is a 1975 American comedy mystery film written and directed by David Giler and starring George Segal and Stéphane Audran.
 It is a comedic sequel to the John Huston film version of The Maltese Falcon (1941) with Segal playing Sam Spade's son, Sam Spade, Jr., and Lee Patrick and Elisha Cook Jr. reprising their roles of Effie Perrine and Wilmer Cook.
 It was Giler's first and only directorial effort.

 Plot

 When San Francisco private detective Sam Spade dies, his son, Sam, Jr., inherits his father's agency, including the sarcastic secretary, Effie Perine (also known as "Godzilla").
 He must also continue his father's tradition of "serving minorities" (with "spade" double-entendres).
 When Caspar Gutman is killed outside Spade's building, his dying words are, "It's black and as long as your arm."

 Spade is given an offer by a member of the Order of St. John's Hospital to purchase his father's useless copy of the Maltese Falcon.
-A thug named Gordon Immerman has been hired to make sure Spade delivers the bird.
+A punk named Gordon Immerman has been hired to make sure Spade delivers the bird.
 Spade later gets an offer from Wilmer Cook for the Falcon, but before they can negotiate, Cook is killed.
 Shortly thereafter Spade meets a beautiful and mysterious Russian woman named Anna Kemidov, daughter of the general who once owned the real Maltese Falcon.
 She also wants Spade's copy and is willing to seduce him to get it.
 Spade is soon dealing with Litvak, a bald Nazi dwarf who is surrounded by an army of Hawaiian thugs.
 In the ensuing chaos, Immerman tries to become Spade's partner.
 Spade discovers that his "false" copy may be the real thing.